WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/hypercerts-blockcerts_revocation.md

 ## ![](https://user-images.githubusercontent.com/10178757/29876393-91039232-8d94-11e7-908a-07aebfed5f6e.jpg)

-### Revocation Status and Revocation Proofs
+### Revocation Status, Rules and Proofs

-This system contemplates four revocation methods:

-1- Issuer Only Revocation: Only the Issuer revokes

-2- Receiver Only Revocation: Only receiver revokes

-3- Third Party Only Revocation: Only a third party revokes

-4- Multiple Parties Revocation: Any combination of the previous
+> Revocation Status

 The revocation status of a certificate is not kept in any place.
 Instead it is calculated every time a client has interest in it.
 The way to verify the revocation state of a certificate is to analyse what are called revocation proofs which are documents that are digitally signed by parties authorized to revoke a certificate.

+> Revocation Rules File

+The schema of the revocation rules file is still unclear, but will contain the following elements:

+* The period in which revocation can occurr.
+This can be an open or closed interval.
+* The identities of the parties who can issue revocation proofs.
+A simple solution for this would be to put the parties public keys as identifiers, but this raises a _future proof_ issue, as it would require the revoking parties to maintain those sets of keys for entire lifetime of the certificate.
+A better approach would be to use distributed identifiers.
+* The conditions upon which proofs operate under.
+This defines is all the listed proofs are required (an intersection,_and_) or only a subset.

+> Revocation Proofs File

-The contents of that document are still unclear, it can be a string signed by a revocation key, being that each party has its own revocation key.
+The schema of this file is still unclear, it can be a string signed by a revocation key, being that each party has its own revocation key.

 So, for instance, if we have a certificate that is revocable by a combination of Issuer and Receiver, the way to verify that such certificate had been revoked would be to search for revocation proofs of the Issuer and the Receiver.